 Family Members, Caregivers & More

-Responsive Counseling offers individual therapy for any adult with a loved one who has experienced symptoms of a mental health condition.
-I have counseled parents and grandparents, siblings, adult children, significant others and friends who had an individual living with serious mental illness (SMI) in their lives.
+Responsive Counseling offers individual therapy for any adult with a loved one who has experienced symptoms of a mental health or medical condition.
+I have counseled parents and grandparents, siblings, adult children, significant others and friends who need support or want to increase their understanding.
 New and don’t know where to start?
-I can help improve your mental health knowledge, build effective coping skills, maintain healthy boundaries and relationships, and learn strategies to support yourself through this journey.
+I can help improve your mental health or medical knowledge, build effective coping skills, maintain healthy boundaries and relationships, and learn strategies to support yourself through this journey.
 Been involved in this world for awhile?
-I can provide a non-judgmental ear as someone who works with people with SMI experiencing a wide range of symptoms and severity.
+I can provide a non-judgmental ear as someone who works with people experiencing a wide range of symptoms and severity.
 Also, I can help you manage stress and frustration to prevent or reduce caregiver burnout.
 In a perfect world there would be a “right” way to handle things, but in reality you can do everything right and still experience difficulty.
-It’s not anyone’s fault – mental illness is hard for everyone.
+It’s not anyone’s fault – some things are hard for everyone and overwhelm your normal ability to cope.

 Adult children of a parent with SMI, whether you are currently involved or not involved in their lives, I see you and I am here for you.
 Mental illness impacts the whole family, but children can experience things that influences them as adults.
 Children impacted by mental illness can grow up to be resilient, very compassionate and caring, and skilled at problem solving; however, some find themselves struggling with trust, relationships, anxiety, low self-esteem, physical and mental health conditions, substance use and other difficulties.
 If this is you, I can provide a safe place for you to express your thoughts and feelings, and we can work together to address how these issues are currently impacting you.